tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/other.md

 The `<body>` of the html page renders the `window`, which is the entire page.
 However with the advent of mobile devices the contents of the window can be panned and zoomed.
-The content (part of the window) that is now vidble to the user is called the `viewport`.
+The content (part of the window) that is now visible to the user is called the `viewport`.

  <img style="display:block;margin:auto" src='../../../imgs/vp.png'>
- <figcaption> Fig: 1.2.3.1 Window v/s Viewport</figcaption>
+ <figcaption> Fig: 3.3.1 Window v/s Viewport</figcaption>

 In the interest of reposive design it makes sense to make the window and